yifeiw99/CACTUS_fall2021/syllabus.md

 ### Week 1 - APIs
 Create separate Jupyter notebooks for each of Step 1,2, and 3.
 We are just getting warmed up at the moment to understand and explore the different kinds of APIs.
-Please create a GitHub accounts.
+Please create a GitHub account.

 	**Read**